igorkll/ScrapMechanicTools-ModAPIs/docs/SComputers/Methods/alert.md

 sidebar-label: 'alert'
 ---

-alert - it works exactly the same as print but outputs messages from the top of the screen
+alert(text:string) - it works exactly the same as print but outputs messages from the top of the screen